telerik/fiddler-everywhere-docs/migration.md

 1. Enter the Fiddler Everywhere license owner email.

-    * In case the email exists as an active Telerik account, it will prompt for your Telerik credentials.
-Upon successful login, you can start managing your migrated license at https://www.telerik.com/account/your-licenses and using the Fiddler Everywhere (if your email is also assigned as a seat).
+    * If the email already exist as an active Telerik account, it will prompt for your Telerik credentials.
+Upon successful login, you can start managing your migrated license at https://www.telerik.com/account/your-licenses and use the Fiddler Everywhere application (if your email is also assigned as a seat).

-    * In case the email does **not** exist as an active Telerik account, you will be prompted to input a password and account information.
+    * If the email does **not** exist as an active Telerik account, you will be prompted to create an accont by inputing a password and account information.

         ![Creating new Telerik account](./images/migrate/migration_steps_login_003_create_account.png)

         Confirm and finalize your Telerik account creation through the received activation link.
-Once the activation is completed, you can start managing your migrated license at https://www.telerik.com/account/your-licenses and using the Fiddler Everywhere (if your email is also assigned as a seat).
+Once the activation is completed, you can manage your migrated license at https://www.telerik.com/account/your-licenses and use the Fiddler Everywhere application (if your email is also assigned as a seat).

 ## Migrating Fiddler Everywhere Assigned Seats

-All assigned seats are automatically migrated to the new Telerik administrative panel after the license owner completes the migration.
+After the license owner completes the migration all assigned seats are automatically migrated to the new Telerik administrative panel.
 Seats that are not migrated will be presented with an informative banner within the application.

 ![migration in-app banner](./images/migrate/migration_banner.png)